AI-AGENTS-LLM-APPS/Computer-Vision/README.md

 Volume Hand Changer: Control your system’s volume using hand gestures by measuring the distance between fingers.

+Volume Mouth Controller: Control ur system volume by opening ur mouth as big as possible.

 AI Trainer: A simple trainer that uses pose or hand tracking to guide movements.

 Finger Counter: Counts how many fingers are up using real-time hand landmarks.